 We’ll address common issues that may arise when trying to keep the top row visible and provide solutions to overcome them.

 By the end of this tutorial, you’ll be able to keep the top row visible in your Google Sheets, making your data analysis and manipulation tasks more efficient and accurate.
-(See Also: How To Make A Residual Plot In Google Sheets)
+(See Also: How To Make Attendance Sheet In Google Docs)

 How to Keep the Top Row Visible in Google Sheets